jmbremer/PhysicalButton/README.md

 >
 > If you recognize the problem only while an important timing is already in progress, delete the extra time record and use the virtual start/split button only for the remainder of this timing.

+From Settings > User Guide > "Option: Physical Button Support" in [the next-generation sports stopwatch app](https://itunes.apple.com/app/herotime-smart-multi-stopwatch/id1072873744?mt=8) (see also [here](http://smartstopwatch.com) for more) - just in case you want to see how the wrapper is supposed to work in action.